 Some of the qualities that make whole milk a good drink for young children make it less desirable for adults.
 Whole milk is high in saturated fat and, as a result, in calories.
 A glass of whole milk has nearly twice as many calories as a glass of skim milk, half again as many as a glass of 1 percent milk, and a quarter again as many as a glass of 2 percent milk.
 Three glasses of whole milk a day would exceed an adult's recommend intake of saturated fat, without even taking into account other foods eaten that day.

-Whole milk accounts for 3.4 percent of the saturated fat found in the diets of Americans over 2 years old, according to "Dietary Guidelines for Americans," jointly published by the Department of Agriculture and the Department of Health and Human Services.
+More than 70 percent of the calcium Americans consume comes from milk products, including whole milk, according to "Dietary Guidelines for Americans," jointly published by the Department of Agriculture and the Department of Health and Human Services.
 Because of the health risks of saturated fat, which is linked to heart disease, obesity and other health problems, the Dietary Guidelines recommend that adults drink lower-fat milk as a way to reduce saturated fat intake.

 The Lactose Factor